-- Did you ever wonder how Startups like Initiative Q or Clubhouse get so much attraction with invite-only Registrations?
+- Did you ever wonder how Startups like Initiative Q, Clubhouse or some other social networks get so much attraction with invite-only Registrations?

 - Did you ever ask yourself how your site could benefit from restricting the registration to invite-only?